 Customers put value on everyday tasks like logging in, transferring money, viewing their balance, or adding a payee.
 So, how do you get these tasks to work well?

-- Real Devices For Accurate Metrics: Real devices help test realistic user behavior, such as when users check their balance after getting paid.
+- Real Devices For Accurate Metrics: Real devices help test realistic scenarios and capture KPIs according to said scenarios, such as when users check their balance after getting paid.

 - API Performance Testing: Today’s finance apps integrate with countless services: payment gateways, credit scoring systems, and market data providers.
 Fast, secure, and reliable API responses are non-negotiable.